meme-reply/marr/README.md

 ## Usage

-There is a method automatically created for each each class that inherits from Memereply::ApiError.
+There is a method automatically created for each each class that inherits from Marr::ApiError.
 The method is preprended with 'raise'.

 ```ruby
   raise_meme_error